 Cockapoo breed puppy

-These dogs are sensitive, playful and affectionate from the very first months of life.
+These dogs are sensitive, playful, and affectionate from their first months of life.
 Indeed, they always want to play inside and outside the home, which implies a lot of patience and athletic and rigorous training to avoid excessive behavioural exuberance.

 In any case, they lend themselves from puppyhood to being easily trained and rarely cause trouble.
 When the puppy does something wrong, it would be a good idea to reprimand it authoritatively, but not violently, and to walk away for a few moments, giving it time to reflect on what has happened.